 This program year, 2017-18, marks the 6th Tennessee Academic WorldQuest competition and the 15th Annual competition among the network of World Affairs Councils of America.

-Read more below about Academic WorldQuest and check these items for all the details you need to organize a team and to compete.
-Contact the Tennessee World Affairs Council for more information and assistance.
+Check these items for all the details you need to organize a team and to compete.

 - Tennessee World Affairs Council – Global Scholars Certificate Program